-For instance, 4K videos are 4 times larger than 1080p videos, so it can take 4 times longer for 4K resolution to be available after an upload finishes.
-A 4K video with a frame rate of 30 fps that is 60 minutes long can take up to 4 hours to finish high resolution processing.
+For instance, 4K videos are 4 times larger than 1080p videos.
+It can take 4 times longer for 4K quality to be available after an upload finishes.
+A 4K video with a frame rate of 30 fps that is 60 minutes long can take up to 4 hours to finish high-resolution processing.
 A 4K video with a frame rate of 60fps will take longer.

 Check video quality

-To see if your video has finished processing in higher resolutions, you can check the video’s watch page.
+To see if your video has finished processing in higher qualities, check the video’s watch page.

 - Open your video’s watch page.

 - In the video player, select Settings .

 If higher-quality options are still missing, processing is still completing in the background.
 Learn how to change the quality of your video.